HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 When you're working with abstracts, you might want to allocate garbage-collected memory so you don't have to add finalizers for your datas (finalizers are more expensive than garbage-collected memory).
 The Neko VM API is providing several allocation functions :

-Calling `alloc()` will return a pointer capable of storing up to `n` .
+Calling `alloc(n)` will return a pointer capable of storing up to `n` *bytes*.
 So it's equivalent of `malloc(n)` but the memory will be automaticaly collected when unreachable from the VM.
-Please note that C  values are not reachable by the VM.
+Please note that C *static* values are not reachable by the VM.

 The memory allocated with `alloc` will be scanned by the garbage collector so you can store values and other `alloc`'ated pointers into it.
 As long as your pointer is reachable these values will also be reachable so they will not be collected.

-If you want to allocate big chuncks of memory and you're sure they will not contain any value (strings for example) you can use `alloc_private()` that will return also `n`  of memory but that will not be scanned by the garbage collector.
+If you want to allocate big chuncks of memory and you're sure they will not contain any value (strings for example) you can use `alloc_private(n)` that will return also `n` *bytes* of memory but that will not be scanned by the garbage collector.
 Please remember not to store any value in it.

-In some cases, you might need to store some value into a  variable.
+In some cases, you might need to store some value into a *static* variable.
 First, you have to be sure of what you're doing, since the Neko VM can run in several threads, you need to protect the accesses to this value to ensure that your library will work when used simultaneously by multiple threads.
-Second, since the statics are not reachable by the garbage collector, you have to allocate a  value.
+Second, since the statics are not reachable by the garbage collector, you have to allocate a *root* value.

-A  value is a pointer that can store several values and that will always be scanned by the GC.
+A *root* value is a pointer that can store several values and that will always be scanned by the GC.
 Since it will never be garbage-collected you can store it anywhere.
 However you'll have to free it explicitly.
-To allocate a root you can use the `alloc_root()` function that will return you a value pointer capable of storing up to `v` values.
+To allocate a root you can use the `alloc_root(v)` function that will return you a value pointer capable of storing up to `v` values.
 Once you don't need it anymore you have to free the root using the `free_root` function.
 Try to avoid the use of roots and static values as much as possible.
 Always store your datas into abstract values if you can.

 ## Misc API Functions